Code-Institute-Submissions/theCupCakeFactory/README.md

 ### 4.2 CSS

-* CSS has been used to add styles nad animations to the site amking it more appealing for people visiting us.
+* CSS has been used to add styles and animations to the site making the website more appealing for people visiting us.

 * [Google Fonts:](https://fonts.google.com/)
     - Google fonts was used to import the fonts Lato and Raleway that is used throughout the site.